argmin/u3dp/Readme.md

 #### Exercise 3

 - In this exercise we spin up the project in training mode and capture the features like color and normal histogram for an object in various orientations.
-- We split the data into training and test set by random sample and train the classifier
+- We split the data into training and test set by random sample and train the classifier.
+The classifier chosen for this project was `SVM` with linear kernel.
 - We evaluate the model based on confusion matrix & accuracy.
+- It's found that by increasing the size of the trainign dataset improved the accuracy.

 #### Project
 Here we put together the steps from Exercise 1 to 3 to perform object recognition and drop the objects into right basket.
 - We first spin up the ROS simulation in training mode and present the objects in this project in various orientations and collect large sample of trainign data.
 - We split the data into training and test set by random sample and train the classifier
 - We now launch PR2 robot in `pick_place_project` mode, extract the features as described in `Exercise 1 to 3` and classify the objects.
-- After classification we find the centroid for each object and describe the output in `output_1.yaml`, `output_2.yaml`output_3.yaml` for senarios `test1.world`, `test2.world`, `test3.world`.
+- After classification we find the centroid for each object and describe the output in `output_1.yaml`, `output_2.yaml`, `output_3.yaml` for senarios `test1.world`, `test2.world`, `test3.world`.
 - In addition the pick and place location on each object is sent to robot to perform the pick and place task.